thegreatestgiant/ansible/README.md

 - [x] Add all services to services (Go and NPM I think)
 - [x] Look at the startup script for another role maybe
 - [x] Tie it all together in local.yml
-- [ ] Add a github action automation
+- [x] Add a github action automation

+## The github action

+The reason I set it up is because I like to spin up a bunch of temporary linode instances.
+The way I use it is I put the ip address into the inventory and then it runs, and I then have to remove that ip address because it locks to my automation which runs on root.